jdermody/brightwire/README.md

 ## Linux Support

-### Without CUDA

-You can use Bright Wire on Mono (tested with 4.6.2/Fedora 25) out of the box, no additional setting up is needed.

 ### With CUDA

 Bright Wire can also work with CUDA on Mono.
 When you build your solution, you will need to extract `ConfigForLinux.zip` archive from [here](https://github.com/kunzmi/managedCuda/releases) to your output path.
 That way, CUDA won't look for `nvcuda` on Linux, but for libcuda shared object.
 You can even run on your Optimus enabled laptop (tested with GTX770M with Bumblebee) with `optirun mono [binary_name]`.

-Another issue you may have is that `protobuf` library complains that it is already referencing `NETStandard` library.
-NuGet version is a bit older on Mono, so please try with the latest NuGet binary from their website.
-That way, all the libraries get pulled correctly.

 ## Features